cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 ### How do I change what booting my console boots me into when I have installed Unlaunch?
 1. Power on your DSi while holding **(A)** & **(B)**.
-2. Navigate to `OPTIONS`, and press (A).
-3. Pick which button configuration you'd like to change.
+2. Pick which button configuration you'd like to change in the `OPTIONS` menu.
   - (A) & (B) are hardcoded to open Unlaunch's menu; you can't change that.
-4. Navigate to the application you'd like to launch when you hold that button (or no button).
+3. Navigate to the application you'd like to launch when you hold that button (or no button).
-  - If it's a file on your SD card, it should say the file name on the bottom screen.
+  - If it's a file on your SD card, the file name should appear on the bottom screen.
   - To get the normal DSi Menu back, select "Launcher".
-5. Navigate to `SAVE & EXIT`, and press (A).

 ### I do not get any audio in my DSi Menu, nor do I have a boot splash when using Unlaunch
 That is intentional.
 If you'd like to get those features back, [install hiyaCFW](installing-hiyacfw)